lsst-dm/dm_dev_guide/git/setup.rst

 #############################################
-Git Configuration Standards & Recommentations
+Git Configuration Standards & Recommendations
 #############################################

 This page collects advice for configuring Git for DM development.